krzemienski/awesome-from-stars/README.md

 * [kris-hansen/notion-cli](https://github.com/kris-hansen/notion-cli): A CLI for Notion.so (in the tune of Taskbook)
 * [jacksalici/notion-cli-list-manager](https://github.com/jacksalici/notion-cli-list-manager): A simple command-line tool for managing Notion databases.
 * [konstantinmuenster/notion-clone](https://github.com/konstantinmuenster/notion-clone): Edit Notes like in Notion.so.
 Full-Stack App using React/Express.
-* [minwook-shin/notion-database](https://github.com/minwook-shin/notion-database): Database of Pythonic Notion API
+* [minwook-shin/notion-database](https://github.com/minwook-shin/notion-database): Python bindings for Notion Database API
 * [75asa/notion-database-crawler](https://github.com/75asa/notion-database-crawler): This is a Notion Integration to crawl databases to find a new page
 * [kaedea/notion-down](https://github.com/kaedea/notion-down): Notion >> Markdown.
 Python utility that converts Notion pages into MD files, along with intergation to build static webpages such as Hexo | 自动从 Notion 笔记生成 MD 文件，并部署到 Hexo 静态博客 | Notion Pages より Markdown Files をコンバートする、更に Hexo Webpages までの自動化も可能
 * [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer): an enhancer/customiser for the all-in-one productivity workspace notion.so